GeoscienceAustralia/vaws/docs/source/ch03_input.rst

     name, string, "name of zone"
     area, float, "area of zone (:math:`\text{m}^2`)"
-    cpi_alpha, float, "proportion of the zone's area to which internal pressure is applied" coords, float, "comma separated list of x, y coordinates for plotting purpose.
-Provide 4 sets of x, y coordinates for a rectangular shape."
+    cpi_alpha, float, "proportion of the zone's area to which internal pressure is applied" coords, float, "comma separated list of x, y coordinates for plotting purpose. e.g., 4 sets for a rectangular shape, 3 sets for a triangular shape."

 .. _zones_cpe_mean.csv_section: